iawia002/Lulu/README.md

 * For the time being, this feature has **NOT** been stabilized and the JSON schema may have breaking changes in the future.

+### Multi-Thread Download

+Use `-T/--thread number` option to enable multithreading to download(only works for multiple-parts video), `number` means how many threads you want to use.

 ## Supported Sites

 | Site | URL | Videos? | Images? | Audios? |